Data Viewer Quick Start Guide

 The Filter panel on the left side provides a set of tools to change the type of data viewed, to filter the data according to a range of criteria, and some other view controls.

-1. When viewing Capabilities Data, there is a dropdown to choose data at a summary level across facings, or to focus on topics within a chosen facing.
+- When viewing Capabilities Data, there is a dropdown to choose data at a summary level across facings,

-2. Many graphs allow you to choose views that compare subcommunities, e.g., by the Institutional Classification, by the Public/Private status, etc.
+If you are a contributor*, you will also see a select to view individual capabilities data within Topics. - Many graphs allow you to choose views that compare subcommunities, e.g., by the Institutional Classification, by the Public/Private status, etc.

-3. A series of other filters allow you to filter on other institutional demographic metadata.
+- A series of other filters allow you to filter on other institutional demographic metadata.

-4. After selecting a set of desired views and/or filters, Click on UpdateView to see the results.
+Filters can be combined to specify a particular subset of institutions to be graphed. - After selecting a set of desired views and/or filters, Click on UpdateView to see the results.

-5. (Not shown at left) Demographic visualizations include a filter to view all institutions using the caps model ("Users"), or just those that have completed assessments ("Contributors").
+- (Not shown at left) Demographic visualizations include a filter to view all institutions using the caps model ("Users"), or just those that have completed assessments ("Contributors").

 Step-by-Step Example of Benchmarking for Your Institution